-Effective October 1, 1992, the Company changed its method of

-accounting for postretirement benefit costs other than pensions by adopting SFAS No. 106, "Employers' Accounting for immediately recognize the cumulative effect of the change in accounting which resulted in a charge of \$14,932,000, net of income taxes of \$9,348,000, or \$.76 per share.
-In addition to the cumulative effect, the Company's retiree medical costs applying the new accounting method increased \$1,437,000, net of income taxes of change in accounting.
+Effective October 1, 1992, the Company changed its method of accounting for postretirement benefit costs other than pensions by adopting SFAS No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions."
+The Company elected to immediately recognize the cumulative effect of the change in accounting which resulted in a charge of \$14,932,000, net of income taxes of \$9,348,000, or \$.76 per share.
+In addition to the cumulative effect, the Company's retiree medical costs applying the new accounting method increased \$1,437,000, net of income taxes of \$929,000, or \$.07 per share, during fiscal 1993 as a result of the change in accounting.